 Just keep in mind that getting a response from Ofcom isn’t always quick, particularly when the organisation is busy.
 Ofcom also deals with a lot of other things in the UK, including the internet and telecommunications.

 One point worth noting is that it’s free to renew an amateur radio license online.
 However, if you’re sending your application via direct mail or post, then you’ll need to spend £20.
 You also need to pay a fee if your license has expired.

 You can’t use the renewal portal to update your license if it has already run out.
 Instead, you have to complete a new application form.

-Re-applying for an amateur radio license in the UK is something that you can only do by post, which means that you incur the £20 fee.
+Re-applying for an amateur radio license in the UK is something that you can only do by post with proof of your examination and expired license, which means that you incur the £20 fee.